lenara/plantary/README.md

 The plant NFT images will feature commissioned art from different artists.
 Plantary will open submissions for artists to send plant artwork.
 After submissions are approved, artists get a commission on first sales, and royalties on further secondary market sales.

+Artist & Curator Interface
+-

+Artists submissions are converted to NFT metadata genes and persisted on the arweave permaweb.
+Curators can then approve, price and publish new NFT options from these gene pools.

 Deployment & Testing
 -